Vendicated/Vencord/docs/1_INSTALLING.md

+> **Warning**
+> These instructions are only for advanced users.
+If you're not a Developer, you should use our [graphical installer](https://github.com/Vendicated/VencordInstaller#usage) instead.

 # Installation Guide

 Welcome to Megu's Installation Guide!
 In this file, you will learn about how to download, install, and uninstall Vencord!